wellcomecollection/catalogue-pipeline/REINDEXING.md

 ### Connecting the Catalogue API

-When we have a new index in the Elasticsearch cluster created for the pipeline when we terraformed it, we will want to make that index available to the Catalogue API cluster.
+Every pipeline has a dedicated Elasticsearch cluster, and this cluster contains indexes for different stages of the reindex.
+The two indexes of interest are `works-indexed-{PIPELINE_DATE}` and `images-indexed-{PIPELINE_DATE}` – these contain documents suitably for the API to use.

+When these indexes are fully populate, we want to replicate them into the `catalogue-api` cluster.

 #### Following an index